trek-view/basecamp/_posts/2020-10-16-challenge-map-amsterdam-by-bicycle.md

 What are you waiting for?
 ON YOUR BIKE!
 [Here's some inspiration for you](https://mtp.trekview.org/sequence/list?page=1&username=&name=&transport_type=12&tag=).

+All you need to get started is a bike, mobile phone, and mount to hold it.
+[View our recommended mobile phone setup (and action/360 camera alternatives) here](https://guides.trekview.org/mtp-web/user-guide/sequences/capture).

 Not a cyclist?
 [Challenges can be set for other 20 other activities too, if cycling isn't your thing](https://mtp.trekview.org/challenge/capture/create).